greenboxal/doggohub/doc/ci/yaml/README.md

 Once the `review_app` job is successfully finished, it will trigger the `stop_review_app` job based on what is defined under `when`.
-In this case we set it up to `manual` so it will need a [manual action](#manual-actions) via GitLab's web interface in order to run.
+In this case we set it up to `manual` so it will need a [manual action](#manual-actions) via DoggoHub's web interface in order to run.

 The `stop_review_app` job is **required** to have the following keywords defined: